 For most employees, working from home has been a big dream that came to reality at the start of 2020 when coronavirus became a pandemic in many countries.
 Coronavirus causes COVID-19 disease, and it is highly transmittable.
-The outbreak has wreaked havoc in the affected nations, as the total infections currently stand at over 2 million cases, while deaths have already surpassed the 150,000th mark.
+The outbreak has wreaked havoc in the world with many millions of cases.

 On the other hand, business operations must continue, and this has seen most organizations require staff to work from the safety of their homes.
 Before the entrance of the virus, approximately 7% of the American population, which translates to 9.8 million people, worked from home.
 This number has increased exponentially since all companies are encouraging working remotely.
 Although scientists are working round the clock to develop a vaccine, the reality is most people might continue getting their jobs done at home.
 Organizations have realigned their operations to support remote work, which might prolong once the pandemic is over.
 In light of this, understanding the top ways to prevent cyber risks when working from home can save enterprises plenty of security incidences.

 Prevalent cyber risks when working remotely

 1. Insecure remote working setups

 The remote working setups for some employees may be highly insecure.
 Homeworking requires users to have computing devices and networks to access business applications and data remotely.
 However, the absence of security tools and controls such as firewalls, IDS, updated antivirus, among others, can cause security issues.
 The security measures are a necessity, yet they may be inaccessible to most remote users.
 As a result, the lack of security solutions exposes various cyber risks to a business and might cause attacks and severe breaches.